Jornadas de Protesta Nacional

 Jornadas de Protesta Nacional (lit.
 Days of National Protest) were a series of massive protests against the military dictatorship of Chile.
-The May 1983 protest was initially called by copper miners in northern Chile but grew top encompass large sectors of civil society.
+The May 1983 protest was initially called by copper miners in northern Chile but grew to encompass large sectors of civil society.
 According to historians Gabriel Salazar and Julio Pinto it was the economic crisis of 1982 that triggered people to protests despite the severe repression of the Pinochet regime.